|

 children, or estrangement between fellow Christians.
 Usually the

-largest source of relational stress is in our marriages, because most
+largest source of relational stress is in our marriages, because

 of us got married without ever being taught how to make a marriage